uidaholib/digital-collections-docs/content/collections/06-about.md

 `[GitHub Help](https://help.github.com/)`

-When linking to pages within the same collection, use Jekyll's `relative_url` feature.
+When linking to pages **within the same collection**, use Jekyll's `relative_url` feature.
-Instead of writing out https://www.lib.uidaho.edu on an About page you should use the liquid relative_url formula:
+Instead of writing out https://www.lib.uidaho.edu on an About page you should use the Liquid relative_url formula.

 **Don't** do this: